bravosix-07/Software-trials_task_1/README.md

        roslaunch my_gazebo_world turtlebot3_slam.launch

-5. Creating a map of our custom launched gazebo world using SLAM (gmapping) by teleoperating turtlebot3 (could be done autonomously using frontier exploration package)
+5. Creating a map of our custom launched gazebo world using SLAM (gmapping) by autonomously navigating turtlebot3 using frontier_exploration package :

       Open a new terminal and launch following command :

-       roslaunch turtlebot3_slam turtlebot3_slam.launch slam_methods:=gmapping
+       roslaunch turtlebot3_slam turtlebot3_slam.launch slam_methods:=frontier_exploration

-      Now, launch teleoperation on turtlebot3 :

-       roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch

-      Teleoperate and see the map building on RViz and save the map when done using the following command :
+      Using 2DNavGoal on RViz, see the map building on RViz and save the map when done using the following command :

        rosrun map_server map_saver -f ~/map